d-nishi/solutions/secure-jupyter-notebooks-gke.md

 We first create a local `auth.txt` file with the password using the following command: `htpasswd -c auth jupyter`

 We then read this file synchronously, convert it to base64 and add it as a secret in the GKE cluster.
-We use this secret as the tls password to access the jupyter notebook ingress endpoint accessible from the domain name defined in the host section of the ingress declaration.
+We use this secret as the TLS password to access the Jupyter notebook ingress endpoint accessible from the domain name defined in the host section of the ingress declaration.
 The annotations in the ingress declarations are required to enable this behavior on the ingress object.

 ```
 /*
- * STEP 4: Create a secret to enable "basic-auth" for your Jupyter notebook ingress and add it to the ingress declaration in the GKE cluster
+ * STEP 5: Create a secret to enable "basic-auth" for your Jupyter notebook ingress and add it to the ingress declaration in the GKE cluster
  */

-const authContents = (readFileSync("/Users/nishidavidson/gke-hello-world/auth.txt")).toString()
+const authContents = (readFileSync("<path-to-auth-file>")).toString()

 function toBase64(s: string): string {
     return Buffer.from(s).toString("base64");
 }

 const authContents_base64 = toBase64(authContents);
-console.log(authContents_base64)

 const jupyternotebooksecret = new k8s.core.v1.Secret("jupyter-notebook-tls", {
     metadata: { name: "basic-auth", namespace: "default" },